What kind of data does the platform capture?

 What is the benefit of using the app?

-By using IBD care you are providing invaluable data to your clinician about the status of your condition.
+By using the HealthSuite care you are providing invaluable data to your clinician about the status of your condition.
 This empowers you with the overall quality of the treatment you can receive over the foreseen future.
 The more frequently you fill in data the more knowledge the clinician has about your health status.
 This means you don’t have to attend needless appointments for health checkups, unless the clinician has seen your health is deteriorating he can contact you to schedule an appointment prior to experiencing any flare ups.
 In other words, you take control over your condition instead of it controlling you.

 I like having face to face appointments, surely the questionnaires aren’t as accurate at capturing my health status than the conversation I have with my clinician?